gwalker7/TestRep-/README.md

 1. All new feature work and bug fixes should be based off of develop and submitted back with a pull request.
 2. Once necessary enhancements and bug fixes have been implemented, the tip of develop should be merged into the existing release branch with a pull request.
 This will bring the latest changes up into the release pipeline to be built and deployed to TestFlight.
 3. The release workflow should then be triggered via Runway to create a new build of the application for deployment in TestFlight.
-(You can streamline branch flow further by removing release branch)
+(You can simplify further and not include the release branch – simply tag the develop branch for each build.)

 [![](https://mermaid.ink/img/pako:eNqtk09rhDAQxb9KCIiXdXd1WwreWoTSQ3vpNZdZM2qoSSTG0iJ-92Zt3equ9g8sXsbhvd-8IUxLU82RxtTzWqGEjUlL_FzYewNV4fd_EoS6M6DS4gkkup7P8RVLXfldRzrPY2rQM0VIqqUU9lDtew8xWCLUuIm20W4drrdjUV8XmL7oxpIv6sjqOuEmSW4fgjDaBRmCbQyG0ylzdokmx0X3woCrQRKdYpck3xn-mWbMmaaJBsl1UGuJwb7JM_F2Sv5BNZfpb-mWoBPj3GMeCQPyfAxTMyveBKC0LdD8tuWs8AKLnnMvsSshB870oyvqnO6QuLu0ttdQN1gio7ErOWbQlJZRpjonhcbq53eV0jiDssYVbSoOFhMBuQF57CIXVpvHz_Ptr7j7AFkpShM?type=png)](https://mermaid.live/edit#pako:eNqtk09rhDAQxb9KCIiXdXd1WwreWoTSQ3vpNZdZM2qoSSTG0iJ-92Zt3equ9g8sXsbhvd-8IUxLU82RxtTzWqGEjUlL_FzYewNV4fd_EoS6M6DS4gkkup7P8RVLXfldRzrPY2rQM0VIqqUU9lDtew8xWCLUuIm20W4drrdjUV8XmL7oxpIv6sjqOuEmSW4fgjDaBRmCbQyG0ylzdokmx0X3woCrQRKdYpck3xn-mWbMmaaJBsl1UGuJwb7JM_F2Sv5BNZfpb-mWoBPj3GMeCQPyfAxTMyveBKC0LdD8tuWs8AKLnnMvsSshB870oyvqnO6QuLu0ttdQN1gio7ErOWbQlJZRpjonhcbq53eV0jiDssYVbSoOFhMBuQF57CIXVpvHz_Ptr7j7AFkpShM)